ysl208/iRoPro/README.md

 [![Build Status](http://build.ros.org/buildStatus/icon?job=Ibin_uT64__rapid_pbd__ubuntu_trusty_amd64__binary)](http://build.ros.org/job/Ibin_uT64__rapid_pbd__ubuntu_trusty_amd64__binary/)

 iRoPro is an interactive Robot Programming tool.
-It uses [Rapid PbD](https://github.com/jstnhuang/rapid_pbd/) is a programming by demonstration (PbD) system for the PR2, Fetch, and Baxter robots.
+It uses [Rapid PbD](https://github.com/jstnhuang/rapid_pbd/) which is a programming by demonstration (PbD) system for the PR2, Fetch, and Baxter robots.
 The goal of the system is to provide an easy way to program low- and high-level manipulation actions that can be used with a task planner to complete more complex tasks.

 ## Program model